printdotio/printio-android-sdk/README.md

-**After importing and adding print.io SDK project, AndroidManifest.xml file of your project has to be set like follows:**
+**After importing and adding print.io SDK project, AndroidManifest.xml file of your project has to be set like so:**
 ###1.
 Android target version
 As mentioned above, print.io supports Android 4.0+ (API level 14 and higher) as target version.
 For lower versions, the user will be notified that it is not supported.
 So the `<uses-sdk>` node of your manifest should look like this: